Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Characterization of translations

-\begin{thm} Let $X$ be a (possibly bordered) surface which is filled by its curves.
-Let $f$ be a homeomorphism of $X$ such that every curve in $X$ is $f$--wandering.
+\begin{thm} Let $X$ be a (possibly bordered) surface which is cut by its curves.
+Let $f$ be a homeomorphism of $X$ such that every curve in $X$ is $f$--wandering and no boundary line is $f$--wandering.
 Then there is a hyperbolic metric on $X$ and an isometric translation on $X$ isotopic to $f$. \end{thm}

 \begin{proof}

 By Lemma \ref{lem:e_pm} we know that there are ends $e_+$ and $e_-$ of $X$ to which all curves converge under forward/backward iteration.
 In particular, $f(e_\pm)=e_\pm$.
 There are now two cases.